jorgelon/kubernetesinmyhead.net/docs/security/protect-git-repos/trufflehog/ways-to-scan.md

 ## At provider level

-We can scans for credentials in a in github or gitlab.
+We can scan for credentials in a in github or gitlab repository.
+It is similar to the git command, but includes additional options in every provider.

 ```shell
 trufflehog github